 - Total annoyance within your group or community, or a sense of feeling left out.

 Spiritual Neptune is the zodiac’s psychic, governing the subconscious realm and the dreamy, watery sign of ethereal Pisces.
-When Neptune stations direct, there is a tendency to:
+When Neptune stations direct or during its pre-retrograde shadow, there is a tendency to:

 - Feel overwhelmed by emotional issues and past pain.